 - Step It Up: It integrates the tracking of your steps along with the “active time” for several weeks.
 The Active Time tracks the time you have been active continuously during a walk-session.

 - Walking for Weight Loss: Set a weight goal to achieve, and then you can burn calories with your daily exercise, within just 12 weeks.

-In case you are unaware, the Android’s owner Google provide an app which runs without any hassle on Android smartphones, named Google Fit.
-But in this article, we are focusing on other third-party apps that comes with much better and accurate features.
+In case you are unaware, Android’s owner Google provide an app which runs without any hassle on Android smartphones, named Google Fit.
+But in this article, we are focusing on other third-party and free Pedometer apps for Android that comes with much better and beautiful features.
 Check out these top five apps that you can choose for using your smartphone as a pedometer.

 - These tricks can make Internet work faster on your smartphone

 - These are the most loved mobile phones of all time in the world